 These features include columnar databases which organize data in columns to reduce the number of data points to be processed; data warehouse applications which include databasing tools in a single platform; hardware usage (in-memory databases) which use system memory to expedite processing; MPP databases which use multiple server clusters operating simultaneously; and online analytical processing databases which keep data cubes which can be analyzed based on multiple parameters.

 Backtesting is a term used in modeling, referring to testing a predictive model on historical data.
-It is a type of prediction and a special type of cross-validation applied to a previous timeframe.
-In business strategy, investment strategy, or (financial) risk model, backtesting seeks to estimate the performance of a strategy or model during a previous period.
-This requires a simulation of previous conditions with sufficient detail.
+It is a prediction and a particular type of cross-validation applied to a previous timeframe.
+For example, in a business strategy, investment strategy, or (financial) risk model, backtesting seeks to estimate a strategy's or model's performance during a previous period.
+This requires a simulation of the conditions above with sufficient detail.
 This is the first limitation of backtesting: it requires detailed, reliable historical data.
 Secondly, there is a limit to modeling strategies; they are not to influence historical prices.
 Finally, backtesting, like other models, is limited by possible over-adjustment.
-Despite these limitations, backtesting provides information that is not available when models and strategies are tested with synthetic data.
+Despite these limitations, backtesting provides information unavailable when models and strategies are tested with synthetic data.

-The first step in backtesting is to select the threshold values within a period of time covered by the historical data.
-Then, for each threshold value, historical data are truncated at the threshold.
-The forecast model is trained and applied to truncated data.
+The first step in backtesting is to select the threshold values within a period covered by the historical data.
+Then, historical data are truncated at the threshold for each threshold value.
+Next, the forecast model is trained and applied to truncated data.
 The forecasts thus obtained are compared with the complete original data.
 Finally, an average forecast error is established for all thresholds.
-This error can be read as an estimate of the error that will be associated with the model when making actual forecasts (for future data).
+This error can be read as an estimate of the misconception associated with the model when making forecasts (for future data).
 Choosing the most appropriate threshold values requires a minimum of knowledge.
 As a rule, increasing the number of threshold values improves resistance to overfitting problems.
-In stock optimization, since there are hundreds of SKUs to analyze, a few threshold values are enough to decide with almost absolute certainty whether one forecast method is better than the others.
+In stock optimization, since there are hundreds of SKUs to analyze, a few threshold values are enough to determine whether one forecast method is better than the others.